Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 Once the user has been granted the consent, the attacker has account-level access without stealing credentials or infecting user’s device.
 Enforcement of MFA and Conditional Access is also not effective because of the interaction model of the application.

 It is impressive to see how simple and efficient this attacks can be executed.
-[Joosua Santasalo](https://securecloud.blog/2019/12/17/helsec-azure-ad-write-up-phishing-on-steroids-with-azure-ad-consent-extractor/)) demonstrates an attack from user and attacker perspective with “Azure AD Consent Extractor” in the following video:
+[Joosua Santasalo](https://securecloud.blog/2019/12/17/helsec-azure-ad-write-up-phishing-on-steroids-with-azure-ad-consent-extractor/) demonstrates an attack from user and attacker perspective with “Azure AD Consent Extractor” in the following video: [Azure AD app consent experiences - Microsoft identity platform | Microsoft Docs](https://docs.microsoft.com/en-us/azure/active-directory/develop/application-consent-experience))

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ZCF1jdajaIg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>